 The Data

-Our tool was trained on data gathered by The National Survey on Drug Use and Health (NSDUH) during the years 2015-2017.
-NSDUH is a nationwide study providing information on tobacco, alcohol, drug-use, mental health, and other health-related issues in the general population of the United States.
-The study collects data via individual interviews with approximately 70,000 teens and adults each year and the results are used to inform various public health programs, policies, and tools; such as our OMR-Tool.
+This tool was trained on data gathered by The National Survey on Drug Use and Health (NSDUH) during the years 2015-2017.
+The NSDUH is a nationwide study providing information on tobacco, alcohol, drug-use, mental health, and other health-related issues in the general population of the United States.
+The study collects data via individual interviews with approximately 70,000 teens and adults each year and the results are used to inform various public health programs, policies, and tools; such as this OMR-Tool.
 For more information on the survey, please visit their website:

 NSDUH WEBSITE

-Although NSDUH data set dates back to 1971, using only recent data was a key design consideration, because the opioid crisis has grown and changed rapidly in recent years, and it is important for the model to make its predictions based on the current state of the opioid crisis.
-Additionally, the survey underwent a large number of changes starting in 2015, making earlier data difficult to integrate.
+Although the NSDUH data set dates back to 1971, using only recent data was a key design consideration, because the opioid crisis has grown and changed rapidly in recent years, and it is important for the model to make its predictions based on the current state of the opioid crisis.
+Additionally, the survey underwent several changes starting in 2015, making earlier data difficult to integrate.
 For example, the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) standards were incorporated into the survey in 2015, changing the diagnostic criteria for many of the included drug and mental health disorders.
 The raw data set contained approximately 170,000 rows, with each row corresponding to a different survey respondent (individual respondents are not allowed to take the survey more than once, in the same year or across multiple years).
-After removing participants who had not used prescription painkillers in the past year, the dataset contained approximately 53,000 respondents.
+After removing participants who had not used prescription painkillers in the past year, the dataset contained approximately 53,000 respondents, making this value the effective N-size of the tool.

 Feature Selection and Pre-Processing

 The data set contains 2,631 features, each of which corresponds to either a question directly asked on the NSDUH survey, or a recoded variable created from aggregating multiple questions.
-The outcome variable for this tool is “Opioid Misuse”, which is defined as people who answered Yes to the question: “Have you ever, even once, used any prescription pain reliever in any way a doctor did not direct you to use it in the past 12 months?”
+The outcome variable for this tool is “Opioid Misuse,” defined as people who answered “Yes” to the question: “Have you ever, even once, used any prescription pain reliever in any way a doctor did not direct you to use it in the past 12 months?”
 This question is further defined to include using prescription pain relievers “without a prescription of your own”, “in greater amounts, more often, or longer than you were told to take it”, or “in any other way a doctor did not direct you to use it."

-Each survey respondent was categorized as having misused or not misused opioids in the past 12 months (from survey date).
-For variables that had only categorical responses, we one-hot-encoded them before adding to our model.
-For variables with a mix of categorical and continuous responses (e.g., “At what age did you first smoke cigarettes” with a response option for “never smoked”), the continuous responses were first binned, and then one-hot-encoded along with the categorical responses.
+Each survey respondent was categorized as having misused or not misused opioids in the past 12 months (from the survey date).
+For variables that had only categorical responses, the team one-hot-encoded them before adding to the model.
+For variables with a mix of categorical and continuous responses (e.g., “At what age did you first smoke cigarettes” with an additional response option for “never smoked”), the continuous responses were first binned, and then one-hot-encoded along with the categorical responses.

 Feature Reduction